 18. Can Be Painted On-Site (Or in the Factory)

 The main theme of fiber cement is options.
 From the various styles and colors available to widths and more.
 Another great option is having the fiber cement siding come primed only (paint on site) or in the finished colors.
 Painting the siding can be a great way for homeowners to save on some materials costs or to change the color of the siding down the line using acrylics.
 Contracts can also touch up any blemishes that may result in the handling of the materials.

 19. Expands and Contracts Less than Wood

-Although their will need to be expansion gaps left to account for expansion and contraction in the changing climate, the amount is much less than wood.
+Although there will need to be expansion gaps left to account for expansion and contraction in the changing climate, the amount is much less than wood.
 This helps the contractor who can get away with less than an 1/8” gap instead of recutting the plank.
 Less expansion and contraction also means that the seam joints will spread apart less, which lessens the possibility of water damage.
 Since the boards will shrink and expand less, they should be installed closer together at butt seams to avoid gaps.

 20. Can Be Blind Nailed If Needed